motan1337/StreamMii/README.md

 ### How to use the noob installer for linux.
 ```
 sudo chmod +x noob-install-by-motanu.sh
-./noob-install-by-motanu.sh the script will auto promt for evelevated prevelages
+./noob-install-by-motanu.sh the script will promt for evelevated prevelages basically enter your password...
 Or just simply do sudo ./noob-install-by-motanu.sh